Julia Schmidt details her learning and creates an #AskForTraining manifesto for us all

 How often do we assess our training needs?

-When did you succeed in asking for training?
+When did we succeed in asking for training?

 What can we do better to have the training approval we need?